pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 LLMs make it easy to generate your average normal descriptive text or basic stories.
 This evolution brings more value to the specificities of human writing including extreme aversion to cohesive language and [schizoposting](https://knowyourmeme.com/editorials/meme-insider/schizoposting-on-the-rise-trollge-pill-time-and-i-hate-the-antichrist).
 Humans posters have to post better and better.

-### How will generative image models might affect creativity?
+### How might generative image models  affect creativity?

 Generative image models have the potential to greatly impact the field of digital art and design by allowing for the creation of highly realistic and unique images.
 However, it's important to note that the use of these models alone does not necessarily equate to creativity.
-Creativity involves the ability to come up with novel ideas, and while GANs can generate new images, they are still limited by the data they were trained on and the parameters set by the designer.
+Creativity involves the ability to come up with novel ideas, and while image models can generate new images, they are still limited by the data they were trained on and the parameters set by the designer.
 Therefore, the effect of generative image models on creativity will likely depend on how they are used and integrated with human creativity.

 <div class="post-image">
   <blockquote class="twitter-tweet"><p lang="en" dir="ltr">ML systems are just matrix algebra training data soup, and will only ever be as good as their training data.
 This is why AlphaZero is only as good as human players at Chess and Go :)</p>&mdash; flaw (@flawedaxioms) <a href="https://twitter.com/flawedaxioms/status/1609625028458582016?ref_src=twsrc%5Etfw">January 1, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>